 One of the ways to stand out from other vendor reps is to deliver two or three deals on a golden platter.
-That means literally owning the end-customer sales process to a purchase order then handing the fulfillment to the channel rep so they get money in their pocket with almost no effort.
+That means literally owning the end-customer sales process to a purchase order then handing the fulfillment to the channel partner rep so they get money in their pocket with almost no effort.
 Deliver a minimum of one new, high quality lead per week and book the appointment for the channel rep.

 Check in often

-Proactively call and email at least twice a week with something useful for the channel partner rep. It might be to pass along more leads, alert them to any company/product news, share with them another win, etc. Channel reps even appreciate it if you request a one-hour block of time to make calls to prospects and current customers.
+Proactively call and email at least twice a week with something useful for the channel partner rep. It might be to pass along more leads, alert them to any company/product news, share with them another win, etc. Channel partner reps even appreciate it if you request a one-hour block of time to make calls to prospects and current customers.
 It may seem intrusive, but they actually like a productive use of their time.